open-mmlab/mmengine/docs/en/advanced_tutorials/initialize.md

 # Initialization

 Usually, we'll customize our module based on [nn.Module](https://pytorch.org/docs/stable/nn.html?highlight=nn%20module#module-torch.nn.modules), which is implemented by Native PyTorch.
 Also, [torch.nn.init](https://pytorch.org/docs/stable/nn.init.html?highlight=kaiming#torch.nn.init.kaiming_normal_) could help us initialize the parameters of the model easily.
-To simplify the process of model construction and initializationm, MMEngine design the [BaseModule](mmengine.model.BaseModule) to help us define and initialize the model from config easily.
+To simplify the process of model construction and initialization, MMEngine designed the [BaseModule](mmengine.model.BaseModule) to help us define and initialize the model from config easily.

 ## Initialize the model from config